hebinet/laravel-svg-icons/README.md

 composer require hebinet/laravel-svg-icons
 ```

-Optionally, you can publish the config file of the package.
+Optionally, you can also publish the config file of the package.

 ```bash
 php artisan vendor:publish --provider="Hebinet\SvgIcons\ServiceProvider" --tag=config
 ```

 ### Install SVG font
-Additionally you need to install Font Awesome via npm:
+As a next step you need to install Font Awesome via npm:

 ```bash
 npm install @fortawesome/fontawesome-free
 ```

-The path to the SVG Files in the npm package is configured by default.
+The path to the SVG files in the npm package is configured by default.

-You can change the path via the config Parameter `path_to_fontawesome` in `config\icons.php`
+But you can change the path via the config parameter `path_to_fontawesome` in `config\icons.php` if you want to.

 ### Add Font Awesome SVG CSS-Style
-To display the icons correctly you need to include additional css files which can be found in the npm `@fortawesome/fontawesome-free` package.
+To display the icons correctly you need to add an additional css file which can be found in the npm `@fortawesome/fontawesome-free` package.

 I would recommend using Webpack to publish the file in the `public/css` directory.